JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 `com.intellij.extapi.psi.MetadataPsiElementBase` class removed
 : Please use different base class for PSI elements.

-`com.intellij.ide.actions.SearchAgainAction` class now extends `EditorAction`, making its `actionPerformed` method final.
-: Please use the `<editorActionHandler>` extension point to register a different handler for the action.
+`com.intellij.ide.actions.SearchAgainAction` class now extends `EditorAction` and inherits its final method `actionPerformed` : Please use the `<editorActionHandler>` extension point to register a different handler for the action.

-`com.intellij.ide.actions.SearchBackAction` class now extends `EditorAction`, making its `actionPerformed` method final.
-: Please use the `<editorActionHandler>` extension point to register a different handler for the action.
+`com.intellij.ide.actions.SearchBackAction` class now extends `EditorAction` and inherits its final method `actionPerformed` : Please use the `<editorActionHandler>` extension point to register a different handler for the action.

 # 2019.1